Beechwood Park Forest School

 What are the Benefits of Forest School?

 Creative and imaginative play is encouraged.
-Physical activity is a large part of Forest School; balance, coordination and general fitness will be enhanced through these sessions.
+Physical activity is a large part of Forest School; balance, coordination, fine and gross motor skills as well as general fitness will be enhanced through these sessions.
 Children will be encouraged to learn to take managed risks in a safe environment.
 Learning to discuss any feeling of frustration with tackling new tasks helps to build coping strategies.

 We were assured by the head that we would be 'blown away' by the wealth of space and facilities - the fabulous covered pool, the enchanting forest school and woodlands where pupils are allowed to run free at break times, vast grounds, brand new all-weather cricket nets and breathtaking buildings - we certainly couldn't fail to be The Good Schools Guide, 2017